top of page

 Hila Davidovitch, Maayan Keshev & Aya Meltzer-Asscher (2021).
 Understanding center embedding sentences: Can agreement and resumption help?

-AMLaP 27: Paris, France (online conference)
+AMLaP 27: Paris, France (online conference).

 Tal Ness, Hadar Nakar & Aya Meltzer-Asscher (2021).
 Domain-general cognitive control and linguistic prediction: Cross-task adaptation.